melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ## Host Machine

+We will first cover the best practices about hardening the Linux host machine.

 ### Enforce secure passwords

-We want to enforce secure passwords to users.
+We want to enforce secure passwords to users, so it's harder to brute force passwords.
 For that, we first need to install: `sudo apt install libpam-cracklib`

 Under Debian based systems we edit the file: `/etc/pam.d/common-password`.